 What makes the surgical internship at VSC unique?

-- Working closely with 5 board-certified surgeons with a combined experience of over 90 years exposes interns to a wide variety of perspective for surgical case management
+- One-on-one mentorship with an experienced team – Working one-on-one with 5 board-certified surgeons, all of whom have worked at VSC for more than 10 years, with a combined experience of over 90 years, exposes interns to a wide variety of perspectives for surgical case management.

-- Daily hospital-wide/ICU rounds expose interns to comprehensive management of critically ill patients
+- Rounds – Daily hospital-wide, grand rounds will expose interns to comprehensive management of critically ill patients.

-- Intensive, multi-specialty didactics average 2-3 times per week and maintains the academics and foundational skills needed to be a successful surgeon.
+- Didactics – Intensive, multi-specialty didactics average 2-3 times per week and maintain the academics and foundational skills needed to be a successful surgeon.
 These alternating didactics include:

 - Anesthesia rounds